-Students' achievement at GCSE is usually good.
-Students generally make good progress from Key Stage 2 - 4 attaining standards that are high by the end of KS4, both in attainment and value added terms and well-above average at Key Stage 5.
+Students' achievement at GCSE is consistently good.
+Students generally make good progress from Key Stage 2-4, attaining standards that are high by the end of KS4, both in attainment and value added terms and well above average at Key Stage 5.
 The College meets challenging targets and high standards are consistently achieved on an annual basis.
-The percentage of students gaining grades 4 - 9 in both English and Maths was 96% in 2019, well above the national average.
-36% of all entries were at grades 7 - 9.
-1 Student achieved 8 x grade 9s.
-Progress from age 11 - 16 was in line with expectations and national averages.
-The Progress 8 score of +0.02 represents reasonable value added from age 11 - 16 and the Attainment 8 score of 60.7 is well above the national average.
+The Attainment 8 score of 63 points is well above the national average.